-- 133. The representations at issue are ubiquitous.
-In commercial videos and/or infomercials, in retail stores, on their respective internet websites, and on Defendants' websites, Defendants make the same representations about Tommie Copper Products, namely that the Products relieve pain, including that from arthritis and other chronic joint and muscular pain, aid in injury management and/or repair injured tissue, accelerate or speed recovery, neutralize "free-radicals" and improve in muscular power, strength, and endurance. - 134.
-All of Defendants' claims challenged herein relate to matters that are material and important to a consumer's purchasing decision, as they concern core claims about the product which are likely to and did influence consumers' purchase of Tommie Copper Products. - 135.
-Defendants' marketing, advertising, and packaging materials intended to, and did, induce Plaintiffs and Class Members to rely upon Defendants' representations that Tommie Copper Products were effective for its intended use and in the way described.
-These representations were a substantial factor in causing Plaintiff and Class Members to purchase Tommie Copper Products over other effective pain relievers. - Products, they were unaware of the fact that: (1) Defendants' claims that Tommie Copper Products relieve pain, including that from arthritis and other chronic joint and muscular pain, aid in injury management and/or repair injured tissue, accelerate or speed recovery, neutralize "free-radicals" and improve in muscular power, strength, and endurance were false and misleading; and (2) Tommie Copper Products are not proven effective for their intended use. - 137.
-If Plaintiffs and Class Members had been aware of the true facts concerning Tommie Copper Products, Plaintiffs and Class Members would not have purchased the
+148. The representations at issue are ubiquitous.
+In commercial videos and/or infomercials, on Product packaging, in retail stores, on their respective internet websites, and on Defendants' websites, Defendants make the same representations about Tommie Copper Products, namely that the Products relieve pain, including that from arthritis and other chronic joint and muscular pain, aid in injury management and/or repair injured tissue, accelerate or speed recovery, neutralize "free-radicals", and improve muscular power, strength, and endurance.

-Products.
+- 149. All of Defendants' claims challenged herein relate to matters that are material and important to a consumer's purchasing decision, as they concern core claims about the Products which are likely to, and did, influence consumers' purchase of Tommie Copper Products. - 150.
+Defendants' marketing, advertising, and packaging materials intended to, and did, induce Plaintiffs and Class Members to rely upon Defendants' representations that Tommie Copper Products were effective for their intended use and in the way described.
+These representations were a substantial factor in causing Plaintiffs and Class Members to purchase Tommie Copper Products over other effective pain relievers. - 151.
+At the time Plaintiffs and Class Members purchased the Tommie Copper Products, they were unaware of the fact that: (1) Defendants' claims that Tommie Copper Products relieve pain, including that from arthritis and other chronic joint and muscular pain, aid in injury management and/or repair injured tissue, accelerate or speed recovery, neutralize "free-radicals" and improve muscular power, strength, and endurance were false and misleading; and (2) Tommie Copper Products are not proven effective for their intended use. - 152.
+If Plaintiffs and Class Members had been aware of the true facts concerning the Tommie Copper Products, they would not have purchased the Products, or would not have paid as much for the Products.
 Plaintiffs and members of the Class have been injured in fact and have suffered out of pocket losses.
 Plaintiffs and members of the Class therefore seek a refund and/or rescission of the transaction and all further equitable and injunctive relief as provided by applicable law.